nextguys/lively-next-relaunch/README.md

 Run `python3 tools/fix_asset_links.py` **before** running `npm run build`!
 After `npm run build`, execute `cp "assets"/*.{jpg,jpeg,png,gif} "build/assets/"` from the root of the project.

+## Deploy

+You will need to run the necessary compilation steps as mentioned above.
+You will not need to run `npm run build`.
+That will be taken care of by CI.
+The pipeline will also make sure that all assets are present in the bundle.
+You will need to trigger the GitHub Action **Enhanced Deployment to GitHub Pages** manually.

 ## License

 MIT. © Linus Hagemann, Robin Schreiber.
 2024 onwards.